delish07/Intern_Project/README.md

 <hr>

 **Use Case :**<br>
-Gets all items from the inventory as a list of json objects
+&nbsp;&nbsp;&nbsp;&nbsp;Gets all items from the inventory as a list of json objects

 #### POST /items